|Bringing Your New Puppy Home

 Most puppies will cry at night when you first bring them home this is because they are lonely.
 They are use to having litter mates.
 You need to

-puppies bed with him and put a ticking clock beside him.
-The clock sounds like a heart beat and stuffed animal gives him the feeling of not
+bed with him and put a ticking clock beside him.
+The clock sounds like a heart beat and stuffed animal gives him the feeling of not being alone.

-being alone.
 Also you can leave a night light on this allows the puppy to be aware of its surroundings at all times.
-Play with your puppy before
+Play with your puppy before bedtime this

 Over the course of the next little while you will need to teach your puppy your rules.
 He must learn that no means no and that good behavior